YoussefKamal098/binary_trees/README.md

 ## Binary trees classification

-Binary trees can be classified into different categories based on various characteristics.
+Binary trees can be classified into various types based on their structure, properties, and usage.
 Here are some common classifications of binary trees:

-1. `Full Binary Tree:` A binary tree in which every node other than the leaves has two children.
+1. **Full Binary Tree**: A binary tree in which every node has either zero or two children.

-2. `Complete Binary Tree:` A binary tree in which all levels are completely filled except possibly for the last level, which is filled from left to right.
+2. **Complete Binary Tree**: A binary tree in which all levels are completely filled except for possibly the last level, which is filled from left to right.

-3. `Perfect Binary Tree:` A binary tree in which all internal nodes have two children and all leaf nodes are at the same level.
+3. **Perfect Binary Tree**: A binary tree in which all internal nodes have exactly two children, and all leaf nodes are at the same level.

-4. `Balanced Binary Tree:` A binary tree in which the height of the left and right subtrees of any node differs by at most one.
+4. **Balanced Binary Tree**: A binary tree in which the heights of the left and right subtrees of any node differ by at most one.
+Examples include AVL trees, Red-Black trees, and B-trees.

-5. `Degenerate (or Pathological) Binary Tree:` A binary tree in which each parent node has only one associated child node.
+5. **Degenerate (or Pathological) Binary Tree**: A binary tree in which each parent node has only one associated child node, typically resulting in a structure similar to a linked list.

-6. `Binary Search Tree (BST):` A binary tree in which for each node, all elements in its left subtree are less than the node's value, and all elements in its right subtree are greater than the node's value.
+6. **Binary Search Tree (BST)**: A binary tree in which the value of each node is greater than all values in its left subtree and less than all values in its right subtree.

-7. `AVL Tree:` A self-balancing binary search tree in which the heights of the two child subtrees of any node differ by at most one.
+7. **AVL Tree**: A self-balancing binary search tree in which the heights of the left and right subtrees of every node differ by at most one, ensuring logarithmic time complexity for insertion, deletion, and search operations.

+8. **Red-Black Tree**: Another type of self-balancing binary search tree that maintains balance through colorings on the nodes and specific rules for balancing, offering guaranteed logarithmic time complexity for insertion, deletion, and search operations.

+9. **Heap**: A specialized binary tree data structure in which the value of each node is greater than or equal to (in a max heap) or less than or equal to (in a min heap) the values of its children.

+10. **Trie (Prefix Tree)**: A type of tree used for storing a dynamic set of strings where each node represents a common prefix of its descendants.

 These are some common classifications, but there are also other types of binary trees used in different scenarios and applications.
 Each classification has its own characteristics and properties that make it suitable for specific use cases.